rl-institut/open_plan/docs/view_components/welcome.rst

 1. By default, the welcome view-component should be displayed to the user everytime the software is started.
 2. If the user ticks the check-box *Do not show again*, the welcome view-component should not appear to the user during any subsequent launch of the tool.
-3. The user can later re-enable the appearance of the pop-up window by clicking *Display welcome view* in *Preferences* from :ref:`menu_bar-label`.

 Link with other views
 ^^^^^^^^^^^^^^^^^^^^^